colinch4/colinch4.github.io/_posts/2020/design-pattern/Behavioral-patterns/2020-02-06-Command Design Pattern.md

 ---
 layout: post
-title: "[Design Pattern] Chain of Responsibility"
+title: "[Design Pattern] Command"
-description: "Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
-Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain."
+description: "Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undoable operations."
-date: 2020-02-06 14:00
+date: 2020-02-06 14:02
 tags: [디자인패턴]
 comments: true
 share: true